vsajip/python-gnupg/README.rst

   keys.
 Thanks to SunDwarf for the suggestion and patch, which was used as a basis for this change.

+* Fixed #49: When exporting keys, no attempt is made to decode the output when armor=False is specified.

+* Fixed #53: A ``FAILURE`` message caused by passing an incorrect passphrase is handled.

 0.3.8
 -----